djbristow/RAILS/mrfm/README.md

 # mrfm
 &copy; David Bristow, 2019-2022

-Model Railroad File Manager is a Express application that stores files on the server.
+Model Railroad File Manager is a Hapi application that stores files on the server (POST).
+The images stored on the server also available for reterival (GET).
 This application uses port 3003.

 ## Version
-* 1.0.6 - 6/2/2022
+* 2.0.0 - 11/29/2022

 ## License